Young Ginger

 Applications

-Young Ginger is best suited for raw applications as its flavor is mild and less pungent than the mature rhizome.
-The flesh does not need to be peeled and can be thinly sliced or minced and added to stir-fries, whisked into salad dressings, stirred into kimchi or pickled carrots, tossed into salads, or mixed into soups and stews.
-Young Ginger can also be candied, steeped with sugar and water to make a simple syrup that can be used in granitas and sorbets, or used to flavor cocktails, wine, and kombucha.
-Young Ginger pairs well with plums, cranberries, corn, kale, arugula, scallions, sauces such as fish sauce, soy sauce, and oyster sauce, rice vinegar, noodles, and rice.
+Young ginger is best suited for raw applications as its flavor is mild and less pungent than mature rhizomes.
+The flesh does not need to be peeled and can be thinly sliced or minced and added to stir-fries, whisked into salad dressings, stirred into kimchi or pickled carrots, tossed into salads, or mixed with soups and stews.
+Young ginger can also be candied or steeped with sugar and water to make a simple syrup that can be used in sorbets, cocktails, wine, and kombucha.
+Young ginger pairs well with plums, cranberries, corn, kale, arugula, scallions, sauces such as fish sauce, soy sauce, and oyster sauce, rice vinegar, noodles, and rice.
 The rhizome will keep up to one week when stored in a paper bag in the crisper drawer of the refrigerator.
 It can also be sliced thinly and frozen for extended use.

 Ethnic/Cultural Info